openservicemesh/osm/demo/README.md

 # How to run a Demo of OSM

 ## System Requirements
+- Linux or WSL2 on Windows
+  - running on WSL2 additionally requires gcc
 - Go version 1.14 or higher
 - Kubectl version 1.15 or higher
 - Docker CLI